jadabrenon/latin101portfolio/docs/translation4.md

 When the prophet, Cassandra, said that the horse contained the enemies, trust was not given to her and they placed the horse in front of the church.
-The Greeks went out of the gate and they killed the guards, conquered Troy.
+The Greeks went out of the gate and they killed the guards and conquered Troy.

 1. What case is decem annōs and why?